OutdoorRD/trails-viz/README.md

 ```

 ## Running on Production
-The docker image can be started, which will start both the app and web on the container.
-During docker run, two
+A conainer can be started from the docker image, which will run both the app and web inside it.
+To start the container, two
-arguments are required to run the app.
-The directory on the host which contains the csv and shape files must be
+arguments are required to run the app - the directory on the host which contains the csv and shape files must be
 mounted onto the container and environment variable `DATA_FILES_ROOT` must be set.
 Also host port must be mapped
 if not using default.
 ```shell script